DIY Noel Modern Farmhouse Christmas Pillow Cover

 Before you start fringing the edge, it’s important to square off the edges so the fringe is straight and even, with buffalo check it’s easier, just cut along the squares.
 You could trim it later, but it’s much easier to begin with good edges.

-Carefully start pulling threads out from side to the other until desired fringe length.
+Carefully start pulling threads out from one side to the other until desired fringe length.
 Repeat for both sides.

 Repeat the process on all 4 strips.